Hodgkin Lymphoma: Risk Factors

 Risk factors for Hodgkin lymphoma include:

 Age.
-Hodgkin lymphoma occurs most often during the young adult years or after age 55.
+Hodgkin lymphoma occurs most often in people in their 20s or after age 55.

 Gender.
 More men than women get Hodgkin lymphoma.

 Family history.
-If you have a brother or sister with Hodgkin lymphoma, you are at higher risk.
+If you have a young brother or sister with Hodgkin lymphoma, you are at higher risk.
+Having an identical twin with Hodgkin lymphoma also raises your risk.
 But most people with this type of cancer don’t have a family history of it.

 Epstein-Barr virus (EBV) infection.
 EBV is the virus that causes mononucleosis, also called mono.
 People who have been infected with EBV may have a slightly higher risk of Hodgkin lymphoma.
 But many people are infected with EBV, and few of them get Hodgkin lymphoma.